 Tip #4--Employ The Pantry Principle

 One of the many beauties of aging is watching simple truths pan out.
 Take "The Pantry Principle," for example.
-This concept surfaced for me in the late 1900's.
+This concept surfaced for me in the late 1900s.
 The idea is simple.
 In your pantry or supply locker, have at least two of everything.
-That way when you cook with one jar, can, or pasta box, you'll have one left.
-Many theories say to buy as much as you can when you can and to watch grocery store fliers for discounts where at the ends of grocery isles the flier "loss leaders" can always be found.
-Grocery stores lure us all in with these discounted items.
-10 cans for 10 dollars.
+That way, when you cook with one jar, can, or pasta box, you'll have one left.
+Many theories say to buy as much as you can when you can and to watch grocery store fliers for discounts where at the ends of grocery isles, the flier "loss leaders" can always be found.
+Grocery stores lure us all in with these discounted items—10 cans for 10 dollars.
 Yes, loss leaders are a great bargain, but after 40 years of cooking, I've found that less is more.

-Unless I am feeding seven, I don't need seven extra cans of green beans.
+Because unless I am feeding seven, I don't need seven extra cans of green beans.
 One extra will do.
 So with The Pantry Principle, start accumulating two of everything.
 That means when those lean times come, you will have extra cans in your pantry to lean on.

 An ambitious three Month Family Favorite Meal Planner